Metric Optimization in Penner Coordinates: Experiments

 \paragraph{Sensitivity to initialization.} In general, our method has a natural starting point (the original metric).
 However, as the flatness constraints that we use are not convex, in general, the local constrained minimum we found is not unique.
-Here we vary the starting point of the optimization process for the $\ell_2$ norm of logarithmic lengths functional.
+We vary the starting point of the optimization process for the $E^{SDQ}$ quadratic distortion measure, (Figure~\ref{fig:initial}), by adding perturbations to the initial lengths.
+Note that as Penner coordinates have no constraints adding arbitrary noise still yields a valid starting point.
+We observe that the results are quite similar even for very high noise.

+\paragraph{Comparison.} We compare our approach with two other parametrization methods.
+The first is $uv$-optimization for a fixed connectivity with seamless constraints on a closed genus 0 mesh.
+We produced an initial conformal parametrization and then optimized the symmetric Dirichlet energy.
+The minimizer of our quadratic Penner coordinate symmetric Dirichlet energy that we compute is visually similar (Figure \ref{fig:comparison}).

+Our method also supports free boundary optimization, so we compare our method with the $uv$ free boundary method for optimizing the symmetric Dirichlet energy described in \cite{Rabinovich:2017:SLI}.
+Some error is visible in our solution near the center of the mesh where distortion accumulates, but the overall result is again visually similar (Figure \ref{fig:disk}).

+We note that some faces with large symmetric Dirichlet energy were present in both cases with our method.
+However, the triangle quality (as measured by the aspect ratio) remained comparable.

+We also implemented a variation of our method for discrete metrics on a fixed connectivity and optimized the symmetric Dirichlet energy (as expressed in intrinsic log edge lengths) for these two examples.
+We successfully obtained valid solutions for both of these examples that had the same final energy (up to $10^{-7}$).
+However, we emphasize that this fixed connectivity approach is not guaranteed to find a solution (and indeed in many cases did not produce a valid output).

 \paragraph{Testing on datasets.} We use datasets from \cite{Myles:2014} and its cut version from \cite{campen2021efficient}, the latter being particularly challenging numerically, leading to conformal map scale range up to $10^{100}$.
 The former dataset consists of 114 meshes.
 We tested with the log-length functional $E^I$.
 The distribution of average and maximal distortion measured as per-edge symmetric ratio of initial and cone-metric lengths, is shown in Figure~\ref{fig:histograms}, over all meshes in three versions of the dataset we use.